scbd-laboratory/sma-workshop/README.md

-# sma-workshop
+# SMA Workshop Material
-Some material for the Social Media Analytics Workshop
+Material for the Social Media Analytics Workshop